-Article 32.
+Article 30.
 TERMINATION

-This Convention shall remain in force until denounced by one of the Contracting Parties.
-Either Party may denounce the Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year after the year 1977.
+This Convention shall remain in force indefinitely.
+Either State may terminate the Convention, through diplomatic channels, by giving notice of termination at least six months before the end of any calendar year beginning after the expiration of a period of five years from the date of its entry into force.
+In such event the Convention shall cease to have effect: